 What are DC and AC clamp meters?

 Clamp meters are used to measure the electrical current.
-Clampmeter may also measure other parameters like voltage, and resistance depending on the models of the clamp meters.
+Clampmeters may also measure other parameters like voltage and resistance, depending on the models of the clamp meters.

 However, the main function of the clamp meter is to measure the electric current without touching the electrical wire.